grantwhitaker06/pandoc-slide-deck/slides.md

 # Notes on usage

-* Pandoc key/val pairs are passed into the coorisponding `$<varname>$`
+* Pandoc key/val pairs are passed into the corresponding `$<varname>$`
 * Variables are defined using link labels at the top of the Markdown file
     + They will not show up in the document
-    + I realize this is hacky, but necessary to keep Markdown integrety
+    + I realize this is hacky, but necessary to keep Markdown integrity